makandra/webdev101/README.md

 Making changes to the repo
 --------------------------

+Install Ruby and Bundler.

+To install gem dependencies, run `bundle install` in the project root.

 Edit slides in `source/index.haml`.

 You can start guard using `bundle exec guard`.
-It will compile `source/index.haml` to `index.html` whenever you change it.
+It will compile `source/index.haml` to `index.html` whenever you change it the Haml code.
+You may also press <kbd>Return</kbd> in the guard terminal to compile now.